Did you know?

 Health – Spain expand

 Higher life expectancy is generally associated with higher healthcare spending per person, although many other factors have an impact on life expectancy (such as living standards, lifestyles, education and environmental factors).
-Total health spending accounts for 9.6% of GDP in Spain, slightly more than the OECD average of 9.5%.
-Spainranks slightly below the OECD average in terms of health spending per person, at 3076 USD in 2009, compared with an OECD average of 3268 USD in 2010.
-Between 2000 and 2009, total health spending in Spain increased in real terms by 5.6% per year on average, a slightly faster rate than the OECD average of 4.7%.
+Total health spending accounts for 9.3% of GDP in Spain, slightly below the OECD average of 9.4%.
+Spain ranks slightly below the OECD average in terms of health spending per person, at 3 072 USD, compared with an OECD average of 3 322 USD in 2011.
+Between 2000 and 2010, total health spending in Spain increased in real terms by 4.3% per year on average, a slightly faster rate than the OECD average of 4.0%.

-When asked, “How is your health in general?”
-75% of people in Spain reported to be in good health, higher than the OECD average of 69%.
+When asked, “How is your health in general?”75% of people in Spain reported to be in good health, higher than the OECD average of 69%.
 Despite the subjective nature of this question, answers have been found to be a good predictor of people’s future health care use.
 Gender, age and social status may affect answers to this question.
-On average in OECD countries, men are more likely to report good health than women, with an average of 71% for men and 66% for women.
+On average in OECD countries, men are more likely to report good health than women, with an average of 72% for men and 67% for women.
 In Spain, the average is 78% for men and 72% for women.
 Not surprisingly, older people report poorer health, as do those who are unemployed, or who have less education or income.
-About 86% of the top 20% of the adult population in Slovenia rated their health as ‘good’ or ‘very good’, compared to about 70% for the bottom 20%.
+About 86% of adults with a disposable income in the top 20% in Spain rated their health as ‘good’ or ‘very good’, compared to about 71% for those with a disposable income in the bottom 20%.

 More ResourcesHow's Life? at a Glance